Notable Books for a Global Society

 Selection and Criteria

 Each year’s final list is presented at the CL/R-SIG’s session at the annual convention of the

-International Reading Association (IRA).
+International Literacy Association (ILA).

 - Accuracy and authenticity of the people depicted in terms of physical characteristics, social and economic status, intellectual and problem-solving abilities, and displays of leadership and cooperation